43 new coronavirus cases have been linked to one large house party in Michigan - KEYT | KCOY

 With a recent surge in cases, more parties have been identified as the source of Covid-19 clusters.
 Cases, sometimes fatal, have been linked to gatherings in Mississippi, Alabama, Florida, Missouri, California, Texas and New Jersey.

-Over the weekend, Louisiana Gov. Bel Edwards said may new cases had been linked to casual gatherings in people’s backyards.
-The governor issued a restriction mandating gatherings be under 50 people
+Over the weekend, Louisiana Gov. John Bel Edwards said may new cases had been linked to casual gatherings in people’s backyards.
+The governor issued a restriction mandating gatherings be under 50 people.

 Local health officials said this cluster in Michigan highlights how easily and rapidly the virus can infect people.

-“This is a very clear example of how quickly this virus spreads and how many people can be impacted in a very short amount of time” Jimena Loveluck, Health Officer with Washtenaw County Health Department, said in the release.
+“This is a very clear example of how quickly this virus spreads and how many people can be impacted in a very short amount of time” Jimena Loveluck, a health officer with Washtenaw County Health Department, said in the release.
 “We cannot hope to accomplish our goal of containing COVID-19 and preventing additional cases, hospitalizations and deaths without full community support and cooperation.”

 Spread from the party has impacted people outside the county and even the state, according to the release.